chywang/CN-IterativeIsALearner/README.md

 Output explanation:

+To output the results in each iteration, the algorithm automatically creates a folder named "iter"+iteration number (starting from 0).
+In each folder, “canPos.txt” contains new hypernymy relations predicted by the algorithm in the corresponding iteration. "validatePos.txt" contains a subset of hypernymy relations in “canPos.txt”, which have been validated by the pattern-based technique.

-+ Eval: A simple evaluation script,  with three input argements required.
++ Eval: A simple evaluation script,  with three input arguments required.
 It outputs Precision, Recall and F1-score  as the evaluation scores.

 1. truthPath: The path of the testing set, with human-labeled results.